State Authorization and Complaint Resolution

 ** This institution is authorized by: The Indiana Commission for Higher Education/The Indiana Board for Proprietary Education, 101 West Ohio Street, Suite 300, Indianapolis, IN 46204-4206

 Permanent Residents of Maryland – Pennsylvania College of Health Sciences has applied for registration with the Maryland Higher Education Commission (MHEC) to enroll Maryland residents in our fully-online distance education programs.
 Per MHEC regulations, Pennsylvania College of Health Sciences is subject to investigation of complaints by Maryland’s Office of the Attorney General or the Maryland Higher Education Commission.
 This link provides Maryland students with the appropriate contacts regarding their rights and the complaint/grievance process.

 Pennsylvania College of Health Sciences (PA College) strives to resolve all student complaints in a fair and expedient manner.
 PA College encourages all current, former and prospective students, regardless of their residency, to FIRST submit any grievances, complaints or concerns directly to PA College.
-Students who decide to file a formal complaint as an academic or nonacademic grievance must follow the process detailed in the Student Grievance policy, which can be found in the Student Handbook.
+Students who decide to file a formal complaint as an academic or nonacademic grievance must follow the process detailed in the Student Grievance policy, which can be found on the PA College portal.
 Concerns should be expressed as soon as possible after the event occurs; some of the procedures below have specific deadlines for filing grievances or complaints.

 If a student feels that the issue remains unresolved after reasonable effort to follow the College’s internal grievance procedures, the student may contact these entities to file a formal complaint:

 - Pennsylvania Department of Education – Postsecondary and Adult Education; 333 Market Street, 12th Fl.; Harrisburg, PA 17126-0333; Phone: 717.783.8228, Fax: 717.722.3622, firstname.lastname@example.org;